Quotes on Hope, Positivity, Loving Others, and Living with Parkinson’s

 Quotes about living with Parkinson's disease

 Life is never meant to be easy, but living with Parkinson’s can be a real challenge.
 You will have some very good days, some in between, and some days that are not okay.
-My hope is that these quotes resonate with you during this downtime to help you keep going into the future.
+My hope is that these quotes resonate with you and help you keep going into the future.

 The notion of how you live out your life with Parkinson's is of special interest to me.
 Parkinson's disease is uniquely special to each person, most of it is lived deep within and is not usually exposed.
 Therefore, how you live your life with respect and honor in the presence of Parkinson's matters, it matters a lot.

-These quotes were written when something 'felt off' in me, for example, some asymmetry in my hips, some drug dose not quite as effective as it should be, more stiffness than expected for that time of the day, etc. Re-reading these words serves as a simple reminder that not every minute of each day is bad.
-They reassure me that life with Parkinson's remains a challenge; however, I accept it fully each day.
+I wrote these quotes when something "felt off" in me.
+For example, some asymmetry in my hips, some drug dose not quite as effective as it should be, more stiffness than expected for that time of the day, etc. Re-reading these words serves as a reminder that not every minute of each day is bad.
+They reassure me that life with Parkinson's remains a challenge, however, I accept it fully each day.

 Quotes about love and caring for others

 Being supported by others who care and love you is a very important aspect of life.
 May these words ring true to your heart as they do to mine.

 Maybe you have had the same partner for 40 years (congratulations if so!) or maybe you are like me, married twice, and still trying to sort out this aspect of life.
 I wrote these quotes as a means to establish a baseline feeling for someone, regardless of if that person is a spouse/partner, a very close friend, or someone you are dating.

 Day 8: What matters the most in life-events is not whether you won or lost (they’ll always be winners and losers) but the thoughtful and caring manner of your effort.

 Day 9: In the dark, your voice provides the directions onward.
 In the darkness, your heart lights the path out.
 In the depth of darkness, your love answers the call and rings the bell of truth and honor.